 Having reviewed the available record, the Panel finds the Complainant has established a prima facie case that the Respondent lacks rights or legitimate interests in the disputed domain name.
 The Respondent has not rebutted the Complainant's prima facie showing and has not come forward with any relevant evidence demonstrating rights or legitimate interests in the disputed domain name such as those enumerated in the Policy or otherwise.
+Quite the contrary, the Respondent clearly indicated in his email communication to the Center on April 8, 2024 that he admits to having made a mistake and is willing to transfer the disputed domain name to the Complainant, which in view of the Panel indicates that even the Respondent finds not to have any legitimate rights or interests in the disputed domain name.

-In this regard, the Panel particularly believes that the Respondent cannot be assessed as a legitimate dealer for the Complainant's products in light of Oki Data Americas, Inc. v.
+Just for the sake of completeness, the Panel believes that the Respondent cannot be assessed as a legitimate dealer for the Complainant's products in light of Oki Data Americas, Inc. v.
 ASD, Inc., WIPO Case No. D2001-0903 ("Oki Data") and thus is not entitled to use the disputed domain name accordingly.
 The criteria as set forth in Oki Data are apparently not fulfilled in the present case.
-The Panel notes that the Respondent potentially offered not only products of the Complainant but potentially also competing third-party products of other commercial origin (Annex 8 to the Complaint).
-Additionally, the website which was linked to the disputed domain name did not accurately and prominently disclose the relationship, or rather the lack thereof, between the Respondent and the Complainant, thus creating the false impression that the Respondent might be an official and/or authorized reseller/distributor for the Complainant's products in Türkiye.
-This assessment is further supported by the nature of the disputed domain name, which in view of the Panel carries a risk of implied affiliation or association, as stated in section 2.5.1 of the WIPO Overview 3.0.
+The Panel notes that the website which is linked to the disputed domain name does not accurately and prominently discloses the relationship, or rather the lack thereof, between the Respondent and the Complainant, thus creating the false impression that the Respondent might be an official and/or authorized reseller/distributor for the Complainant's products in Türkiye.
+This assessment is further supported by the nature of the disputed page 5 domain name, which in view of the Panel carries a risk of implied affiliation or association, as stated in section 2.5.1 of the WIPO Overview 3.0.

 In view of the Panel, all this takes the Respondent out of the Oki Data safe harbour for purposes of the second element.

-Based on the available record, the Panel finds the second element of the Policy has been established.
+The Panel finds the second element of the Policy has been established.